haosulab/ManiSkill/docs/source/user_guide/tutorials/sim2real.md

 To make a simulation environment compatible with `Sim2RealEnv` class and eventually have some success with sim2real transfer you need to ensure the following:

 - The simulation environment's `_get_obs_extra` and `_get_obs_agent` function does not use any simulation only features, only features the real-world setup has reliable access to and is sufficiently accurate.
+- There is a robot class that implements the {py:class}`mani_skill.agents.base_agent.BaseAgent` class, simulating your real robot.
+Tutorial for importing custom robots can be found [here](./custom_robots.md).
+Otherwise you can use one of the existing robot implementations provided by ManiSkill and perform system ID to align simulation robot parameters with your real robot.

 The `Sim2RealEnv` will re-use the simulation environment's `_get_obs_extra` and `_get_obs_agent` functions to construct the real environment's observations so that you don't have to.